People in our supply chains and surrounding communities – Ingredients

 ABFI

-ABFI uses desk-based screening processes to identify potential risks associated with human rights in its supply chains based on product origins.
-Where potential risks are identified, ABFI engages with relevant suppliers as appropriate to investigate further.
-Where necessary, ABFI proactively works with supply chain partners to provide training and education to create awareness of social accountability practices and standards.
-Some ABFI businesses use the Sedex online database for supply chain mapping and risk management.
+ABFI uses desk-based screening processes to identify potential risks associated with human rights in its supply chains, based on product origins.
+Where potential risks are identified, ABFI engages with relevant suppliers to investigate further.
+Where necessary, ABFI proactively works with supply chain partners to provide training and education to increase awareness of social accountability practices and standards.
+Some ABFI businesses use the Sedex online database for supply chain mapping and risk management, as well as to promote supply chain transparency and data exchange among industry partners.

-In September 2023, ABFI launched an online training module for senior leadership members, as well as other relevant employees in different teams across the businesses, to help them understand the risks of modern slavery within the industry.
-The objective of this training was to equip its employees with knowledge and tools they can use to identify and address any relevant issues that may arise.
+ABFI has an online training module for senior leadership members, as well as other relevant employees in different teams across the businesses, to help them understand the risks of modern slavery within the industry.
+The objective of this training is to equip its employees with knowledge and tools they can use to identify relevant issues that may arise.

 Supporting communities